jorgcast/js-katas-template/README.md

 Let's see a full example:

-> Implement a function that, given a number, returns the reversed number
+> Implement a function that, given a number, returns the reversed number.
 > Examples:

     987       -> 789